MissTipo/EmpowerLink-Nexus/services/resource-matching-service/workflow_dummy.md

 artifact is uploaded correctly for the build_and_deploy job.

-fix(ci): update training step to run train_model and correctly move model artifact
+fix(ci): update training step to run train_model and correctly move model artifact fix(ci): correct training step to use ai/build_model.py and generate model artifact